 Writing and producing self published books are like any other business efforts.
 They require these investment and monitoring activities to gain and retain their effectiveness as tools for building sales:

 - Monitor Profit Margins for Book Sales.
 It is usually best to set up separate income and expense line items for books.
 This can help avoid a "robbing Peter to pay Paul" scenario which can hide sales and profitability problems.
 Consult a CPA or other accounting professional to learn how to track these items.
-Click here to learn more about profit margins.

 - Promote It!
 As discussed above, some authors think that merely publishing a book will draw people into their sales funnel.
 Not true!
 Some book marketing will have to be done with social media, email marketing, public relations, etc. Even though the ultimate goal would be to increase sales of regular products and services, a book will be lost in the glut of Internet information if promotional tactics are not used at all.
-Click here to discover 12 free and low cost promotional ideas for books.

 - Understand Where the Book Fits into Overall Marketing and Sales Programs.
 While sales from books can be an additional revenue stream, the primary purpose of writing and self publishing a business book should be to build sales of regular products and services.
 Thus a book can be a centerpiece of a business' content marketing strategy.
-Click here to learn more about content marketing strategies.

 Disclaimer: Both the publisher and author have used their best efforts in preparation of this information.
 No representations or warranties for its contents, either expressed or implied, are offered or allowed and both parties disclaim any implied warranties of merchantability or fitness for your particular purpose.
 The advice and strategies presented herein may not be suitable for you, your situation or business.
 Consult with a professional advisor where and when appropriate.
 Neither the publisher nor author shall be liable for any loss of profit or any other damages, including but not limited to special, incidental, consequential or punitive, arising from or relating to your reliance on this information.